Icy-Genji/IceHole/README.md

 # IceHole
 This is where Genji gets start.
-I am make some differents.
+I am making some differents.
+Be yourself.